 The launching period is the peak time to market your book.
 As a self-published author, you should launch your book at the ideal moment – when the book topic is trending.

-The key is to do your research and find the optimal time to launch based on your book’s topic.
+The key is to do your research and find the optimal time to set a release date and/or host a book launch party based on your book’s topic.

 An example: If you're writing a recipe book, the ideal moment is during the holidays when people are trying new recipes and cooking at home a lot.
 Launch your business book during the graduation season when graduates are looking for ways to earn money.

-Don't stop book buzzing simply because you've launched it and you have a sizeable readership.
+Don't stop book buzzing simply because you've launched it and you have a sizable readership.